ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 Deleting a document that the Revisions feature is enabled for will:

 * Create a new revision for the document, that marks its deletion.
-* Move all the document's revisions, including the deletion revision, to the revisions bin.
+* Move all the document's revisions, including the delete revision, to the revisions bin.

 ![Revisions Bin](images/revisions/revisions-bin.png "Revisions Bin")

 1. **Revisions Bin**
    Click to open the Revisions Bin view.
-   Each item listed in the Revisions Bin view marks all the revisions created for a deleted document.
+   Each item listed in the Revisions Bin view references all the revisions created for a deleted document.
 2. **Selection Boxes**
    Check to select items.
 3. **Delete**